A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 \subsection{Relevance of Proposed \acsp{KPI}}

-The proposed KPI framework is designed to systematically evaluate the performance of heterogeneous robotic teams in relevant lunar prospecting scenarios.
-However, the relative importance of individual \acp{KPI} varies according to the specific objectives and constraints of each scenario.
-Accordingly, not all \acp{KPI} need to be reported for every field test; instead, experiments may select the subset that best aligns with their mission objectives and constraints.
-To illustrate this, we revisit the three scenarios introduced earlier and discuss which \acp{KPI} are most relevant for each scenario and mission phase, as summarized in Table~\ref{tab:kpi_scenario_phase_check}.
+The proposed KPI framework is designed to systematically evaluate heterogeneous robotic teams in lunar prospecting scenarios.
+However, the relative importance of individual \acp{KPI} varies with the objectives and constraints of each scenario; experiments may select the subset that best aligns with their mission goals, as summarized in Table~\ref{tab:kpi_scenario_phase_check}.